iris-hep/iris-hep.github.io/pages/docs/newteammember.md

   * Only presentations related to IRIS-HEP itself should be included.
   * Any presentation in a "public" meeting should be included.
-This includes presentations within an experiment, even if they are protected such that the presentation and meeting links are not world visible.
+This includes presentations made in experiment meetings, even if they are protected such that the presentation and meeting links are not world visible.
   * Presentations in the IRIS-HEP topical meetings should be included.
   * Minor presentations in internal "working" meetings of IRIS-HEP do not